 - The Master’s thesis module (30 ECTS).

 In accordance with the Weimar model, research projects make up a large proportion of our master’s programme.
-The electives module allows students to incorporate a large variety of courses from other degree programmes and faculties alongside the general Computer Science and Media course catalogue.
+The electives module allows students to incorporate a large variety of courses from other degree programmes and faculties alongside the general Computer Science for Digital Media course catalogue.

 The fourth and final semester is dedicated to preparation of the master’s thesis, the topic of which may be selected from the suggested topics of the various professorships.
 Following successful defence of the master’s thesis, a Master of Science degree is awarded.

 The standard duration of the Human-Computer Interaction M.Sc. degree programme is four semesters.
 Students can begin this programme in either the winter or the summer semester.